-A confidential service for GPs and GP trainees in England, providing access to mental health support to those who are suffering from mental ill-health, in particular where this condition might affect work.
+A confidential service for doctors and dentists in England, providing access to mental health support to those who are suffering from mental ill-health, in particular where this condition might affect work.

 Call 0300 0303 300 (8am-8pm Monday-Friday, 8am-2pm Saturday)

 A confidential counselling service for all doctors in Wales.
 It provides doctors with access to an accredited therapist in their area, funded by the Welsh Government and administered by Cardiff University.

 Call 0800 058 2738 (between 9am and 5pm Monday to Friday)

 A direct access, confidential counselling, support and educational service for GPs working in Wales.

 Call 01248 675899